jonathf/numpoly/tasks.rst

 Difficulty: medium-hard

-The definition of inner production of tensor products.
+The definition of inner product of tensor products.